-- Among Australian cities, it is an unusual and totally planned city located outside of any state.
+- Among Australian cities, it is an unusual and planned city located outside of any state.

-- The city was constructed on the design plane of American architect Walter Burley Griffin and Marion Mahony Griffin.
+- The city was constructed on the design plane of American architects Walter Burley Griffin and Marion Mahony Griffin.

 - Unlike other Australian cities, there is no city government or local council in Canberra and all the functions are performed by the Australian Capital Territory Legislative Assembly.

-- Country’s important federal government institutions, such as Parliament House, High Court, and the official residence of the Governor-General are in Canberra.
+- The country’s important federal government institutions, such as Parliament House, High Court, and the official residence of the Governor-General are in Canberra.